How To Calculate Velocity Of Falling Object

 Estimating air resistance is crucial for more accurate calculations.
 While the precise calculation of air resistance can be complex, there are several ways to approximate it:

-- Use drag coefficients: Research typical drag coefficients for similar shapes.
-For instance, a sphere has a drag coefficient of approximately 0.47, while a streamlined object can have a drag coefficient as low as 0.04.
+• Use drag coefficients: Research typical drag coefficients for similar shapes.
+Here's one way to look at it: a sphere has a drag coefficient of approximately 0.47, while a streamlined object can have a drag coefficient as low as 0.04.

 Use Online Calculators and Simulations